howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 > **Note**: To learn more about this, check out [this](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e#9d03) article.

-In any case, because the implementation of the `Link` resolvers is trivial, you can actually omit them and the server will work in the same way as it did before 👌 I just wanted you to understand what's happening under the hood 🚗
+In any case, because the implementation of the `Link` resolvers is trivial, you can actually omit them and the server will work in the same way as it did before 👌 We just wanted you to understand what's happening under the hood 🚗